Cuis-Smalltalk/Morphic/README.md

 # Morphic

 A number of these classes have been refactored and placed into the _Cuis-Smalltalk-UI_ repo.
+This is in concert with Cuis 6 Morphic class hierarchy refactor and Vector Graphics addition.
+The examples here should still work with Cuis 5 images, but are unsusported.

 Now depricated:
 - 'Morphic-Misc1'